 Let’s Talk About The Benefits Of Turmeric.

-The cherry on-top of turmeric is its great at boosting your memory and cognitive functioning as you age.
-There is literally no nutrient more effective than curcumin at promoting a healthy inflammatory response in your brain, heart and body.
+The cherry-on-top of turmeric is its great at boosting your memory and cognitive functioning as you age.
+There are literally no nutrients more effective than curcumin at promoting a healthy inflammatory response in your brain, heart and body.
 Multiple studies say that the spice naturally detoxes the body and supports, pain-free joints, balanced moods and strong immune systems.
 Curcumin even improves metabolic function and reduces the risk of plaque buildup in the arteries of type-2 diabetes patients.
-Lastly it acts as an anti-diabetic and antioxidant in patients with type-1 diabetes.
+Lastly, it acts as an anti-diabetic and antioxidant in patients with type-1 diabetes.

-So why wouldn’t we want to try turn these benefits into drinkable, East Asian-inspired, health cocktails?
+So why wouldn’t we want to try to turn these benefits into drinkable, East Asian-inspired, healthy cocktails?
 Can’t think of one reason not to.

 Well, I sort of made the recipe up as I went along.
 And maybe stole a few tips from other places.
 But basically I wanted to create a really healthy cocktail, that’s tasty and filled with one of my favorite spirits, gin.

 Fun Fact: We produce gin from the juniper berry, which is a superfood alone.
-Research shows that these berries may help fight infection, prevent heart disease, improve blood circulation and even fight kidney and liver disease.
-So having a gin every now and then may actually help you trim your waistline and get younger, healthier looking skin.
+Research shows that these berries may help fight infections, prevent heart disease, improve blood circulation and even fight kidney and liver disease.
+So having a gin now and then may help you trim your waistline and get younger, healthier-looking skin.

 I bet when you think of turmeric you think of spicy food.
-Not exactly something you would consider adding into your cocktail shaker, right.
+Not exactly something you would consider adding to your cocktail shaker, right?
 Surprisingly, the spice pairs fantastically with other ingredients like cinnamon, ginger, and orange.
-Add a little lime juice and voila!
+Add a little lime juice and voilà!

 - 1/2 teaspoon Turmeric

 - 1 cup Sparkling Water